 This varies from module to module but can include a combination of unseen written examinations and written assignments.
 More details can be found on individual module pages.

 Exams are held in June each year.
 You can sit exams at an approved centre anywhere in the world (mainly Ministries of Education or the British Council).
 Each centre charges a fee for hosting exams.

 What qualifications do you need?

-For entry to the programme, you will need the equivalent of a UK first or second-class honours degree from an acceptable institution.
+- the equivalent of a UK first or second-class honours degree in a relevant subject from an acceptable institution.